kibatic/datagrid-bundle/README.md

 -------

 - Adding a Flex recipe
-- Remove Bootstrap 4 and Sonata variant
+- Remove Bootstrap 4 and Sonata theme
-- More column types and template options ?
+- More generic column types and template options